Main title from Mr Emmanuel (1944). In 1936 an elderly Jew visits Germany in seach of the mother of an orphan boy.

 Main title from The Blue Lagoon (1949).
 A shipwrecked boy and girl grow up on a desert island, ward off smugglers, have a baby, and eventually sail away in search of civilization.

-Main title of The Way to the Stars (1945).
+Main title from The Way to the Stars (1945).
 World War II as seen by the guests at a small hotel near an airfield.

 Main title from Black Narcissus (1947).
 Anglo-Catholic nuns in the Himalayas have trouble with climate, morale and one of their number who goes mad with sexual frustration.